I helped award-winning, specialist tour operator McKinlay Kidd to overhaul their digital presence with a responsive website redesign.

-Once all the brand assets had been completed by Made Brave, I was able to use my wireframe document as a starting point for visual design of the UI.
+Once all visual assets had been completed by brand agency Made Brave, I was able to use my wireframe document as a starting point for visual design of the UI.

 My development environment included Sublime Text, Codekit, Tower, MAMP, iTerm and GitLab.
 I developed on localhost and then mapped a GIT development branch to my staging server and master branch to the live server.

 The client had access to the staging environment and I would push changes for preview and approval.
 Once signed off, the development branch was merged into master and the site was pushed live.